praneethsattavaram/Chat_room/README.md

 | Room Creation/Joining | Create or join rooms for private conversations |
 | User Authentication | Authenticate users using session cookies |

-Troubleshooting
+*Troubleshooting*

-•⁠ Ensure Flask and Flask-SocketIO are installed
+- Ensure Flask and Flask-SocketIO are installed
-•⁠ Check for any updates to Flask or Flask-SocketIO that may affect the application's functionality
+- Check for any updates to Flask or Flask-SocketIO that may affect the application's functionality

-Contributing
+*Contributing*

 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or submit a pull request.

-License
+*License*

 This script is released under the MIT License.

-Acknowledgments
+*Acknowledgments*

-•⁠ Flask framework
+- Flask framework
-•⁠ SocketIO library
+- SocketIO library